-Even though Starstruck features hundreds of photos, posters, documents and even costumes preserved by the NFSA, it is only the proverbial ‘tip of the iceberg’ from a collection of 2.8 million items.
-Chief Curator, Gayle Lake says ‘it is the most amazing collection, growing every day.
+Even though Starstruck features hundreds of photos, posters, documents and even costumes preserved by the NFSA, it is only the proverbial ‘tip of the iceberg’ from a collection of over 2.8 million items.
+Chief Curator Gayle Lake says ‘it is the most amazing collection, growing every day.
 To this day I can still go in and find things I didn't know we had and go, “Ooh aah”.’

 According to NFSA Curator Jennifer Coombes and National Portrait Gallery Curator Penny Grist, it took them almost two years to survey the collection because it is ‘enormous’.